Gazan Christians: Gazan Muslim civilians

 Relations between Christian and Muslim civilians in Gaza have been largely peaceful.
 Christians have been described as enjoying a "high level of integration" with the Sunni Muslim majority of Gaza.
-On the other hand, warm Christian–Muslim relations have also been characterized as the result of "strategies of association" on the Christians' behalf to ensure their survival.

 Many Muslims in Gaza reportedly often celebrate Christmas alongside Christians, despite a 2020 Hamas directive that attempted to forbid this.
 In December 2018, a young Gazan Christian woman said that most of the attendees at her upcoming secret Santa party would be Muslim friends.
 In December 2022, a Christian shop owner reported that most of his customers buying Christmas decorations were Muslim.

 Christian schools in Gaza play a central role in youth education, with most pupils being Muslim.
 Also important is the role of the Christian-run YMCA in Gaza City, which is open to both Christians and Muslims.

+During the Gaza war, some internally displaced Christians ended up in the Rafah area; local Muslims agreed to allow for the burial of Christian bodies in Muslim cemeteries there due to a lack of any other options.

+On the other hand, warm Christian–Muslim relations have also been characterized as the result of "strategies of association" on the Christians' behalf to ensure their survival.
+There have been some instances of discrimination among young students, where some Muslim children told Christian children they would go to hell.
+One Christian woman interviewed in late 2007 said that while Hamas has not oppressed Christians, some ordinary Muslims think that harassing Christians will please Hamas leaders.